 Miniaturisation enables the fabrication of faster and smaller analytical instrumentation, enabling high quality analytical measurements to be made outside laboratory settings, for example enabling process or therapeutic drug monitoring.
 It also enables control and manipulation of cell growth, enabling the development of new assays.

-This research theme studies the pharmacology of the three main opioid receptors and/or related GPCRs, their function and their role in the physiology and pathophysiology of different organ systems (nervous, endocrine, cardiovascular and immune).
-Its overall objective is to enhance the discovery of novel opioid drugs for the treatment of various diseases.
+This research theme studies the pharmacology of the three classical opioid receptors and/or related GPCRs, their function and their role in the pathophysiology of the CNS.
+Its overall objective is to enhance the discovery of novel opioid drugs for the treatment of chronic neuronal diseases.

 Chemical ecology is the study of chemical interactions between individual organisms, focusing on signalling chemicals, such as pheromones, and defensive chemicals, especially the plant secondary metabolites which deter herbivory.